Emphasis areas/sub-plans

 Biomedical Transport Processes (BTP)

-Biomedical Transport Processes (BTP) involves three fundamental processes: Momentum transfer, mass transfer, and heat transfer.
+Biomedical Transport Process involves three fundamental processes: momentum transfer, mass transfer, and heat transfer.
 They share similar biophysical and mathematical descriptions.
-Momentum transfer underlies flow fluid, whose applications in BME include:

-Mass and heat transfer refer to the ability to deliver molecules and energy, respectively, from a source to a target.
-Applications of mass and heat transfer include:
+Mass and heat transfer refer to the ability to deliver molecule “and energy” respectively, from a source to a target.
+Applications of mass and heat transfer range from predicting blood oxygenation rates in capillaries from oxygen in lung alveoli and in hollow fibers from pure oxygen gas in “heart lung machines,” to movement of mRNA generated in the cell nucleus to cytoplasmic ribosomes.

 Cell and Molecular Bioengineering (CMBE)